 Over the last decade, there has been a dramatic rise in the use of tech skills and data analytic thinking to solve business problems in many domains, including finance, HR, policy, and strategy.
 As a result, the modern "analytic leader" increasingly requires the use of technology, statistics, and data analysis skills to facilitate business analysis.
 This includes knowing how to a) effectively frame data-driven questions, b) analyze data, and c) use a new generation of tools that are becoming available to acquire, analyze, interpret, and communicate insights derived from data.
 Students that take this course will engage with the world of data analysis using tools such as Tableau and R that are becoming increasingly popular in industry.
+There is an emphasis in the course on data-driven "storytelling", which is an increasingly important skill that combines data analysis skills with domain expertise and narrative skills.

-The first half of the course is designed for students with limited experience with data analysis projects, and while familiarity with R, via courses such as STAT 405 or STAT 470, will be ideal preparation, students with other programming exposure can pick up the required skills via review sessions and self-instruction.
+The first half of the course is designed for students with limited experience with data analysis projects, and while familiarity with R, via courses such as STAT 405 or STAT 470, will be useful preparation, students with other programming exposure can pick up the required skills via review sessions and self-instruction.
 The second half of the course will extend students' experience to industry applications of text mining and machine learning and require students to work with more unstructured data.

-Throughout the semester, each week of the course will be devoted to analysis of a data set from a particular industry (e.g. HR, sports, fashion, real estate, music, education, politics, restaurants, non-profit work), which we will use to answer business questions by applying analytic techniques.
+Throughout the semester, each week of the course will be devoted to analysis of a data set from a particular industry (e.g. HR, healthcare, sports, fashion, real estate, music, education, politics, restaurants, non-profit work), which we will use to answer business questions by applying analytic techniques.
 Beyond applications of data tools and methods, a learning goal of this course is exposure to how data is changing decision-making in different industries.
 The course is extremely hands on, and each week focuses on the application of a particular set of tools or analytic methods.
 Limited time will be devoted to lectures.
 Most class time will be devoted to supervised work on weekly data projects.
 Through these exercises, students are expected to become proficient at applying data to business decisions and at effectively analyzing big data sets to inform decisions about business problems using data analysis tools.